 Bankruptcy is a major problem for current or potential company directors.
 If you are struggling under the weight of debts and are considering bankruptcy as a solution, it is vital that you understand the implications for your business.

-Rates of personal insolvency are falling, following a peak after the recession.
-But unmanageable debt remains a significant problem for thousands of people across the country – many of whom run their own business.
+Personal insolvency peaked after the recession, but unmanageable debt remains a significant problem for thousands of people across the country – many of whom run their own business.
 So what would bankruptcy mean for you as a self-employed person?

 What are the implications of bankruptcy?